Building and Running Workerman Apps with ServBay

 php http_server.php status

-(shows Workerman process status, memory usage, connections, etc.)
+(shows Workerman process status, memory usage, connection count, etc.)

-After starting the server, open your browser and visit http://localhost:8080
+Once the server is running, open your browser and visit http://localhost:8080

 or http://127.0.0.1:8080

 .
-You should see the output Hello ServBay Workerman HTTP Server!
+You should see the page display Hello ServBay Workerman HTTP Server!

 .